This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 cup dry white wine

-- 4 cups broth, warmed in small side pot
+- 4 cups broth (warmed in small side pot)

-- Salt & Pepper to taste
+- Kosher salt to taste

 - In a small sauce pot, warm broth on low

-- Add remaining 2 tbsp of butter and onions, sauté 3-4 min until they begin to soften.
+- Add remaining 2 tbsp of butter and shallots, sauté 2 minutes until they begin to soften.
 Add garlic and cook 1 minute until fragrant.
-Add arborio rice and toast, stirring a few times, for 1 minute.
-Add white wine and allow it to deglaze in the skillet, about 3 minutes.
+Add arborio rice and toast, stirring a few times, for 2 minutes.
+Next, add 1/2 cup white wine and allow it to deglaze in the skillet and reduce, about 3 minutes.